raspiblitz/raspiblitz/README.md

 # RaspiBlitz
 Fastest and cheapest way to get your own Lightning Node running - on a RaspberryPi with a nice LCD.

+`Latest Version with lnd 0.5-betaRC1 and experimental TOR integration.`

 ![RaspiBlitz](pictures/raspiblitz.jpg)

 *This tutorial is based on the RaspiBolt project - you can find in detail here: https://github.com/Stadicus/guides/blob/master/raspibolt The RaspiBlitz serves as a shortcut through this setup process with some changes and an additional LCD display so that you can quickly experiment with a Lightning node and start working on your LApps on a hacking event (or at home).
 This shortcut is fine for testnet usage and maybe trying some small things on mainnet.
 But if you choose to go full reckless afterwards … please consider taking the time and work thru the original RaspiBolt project.
 Don’t trust us, verify.*